panda-re/panda/docs/manual.md

 #### Memory access

-Panda has callbacks for virtual and physical memory read and write, but these are off by default due to overhead.
+PANDA has callbacks for virtual and physical memory read and write, but these are off by default due to overhead.

 	void panda_enable_memcb(void);